Can Diet Affect Cancer Risk?

 Drink Ginseng Tea

 Ginseng is a plant that has been used medicinally in Asia for thousands of years.
 The results of several studies suggest that consuming ginseng reduces the risk of colorectal cancer.
 Beneficial compounds in ginseng called ginsenosides may be responsible for the effect.
-Ginseng both inhibits the growth of colon cancer cells and increases cell death, or apoptosis, of colon cancer cells.
-Drink ginseng tea to reap the anti-cancer benefits.
+Ginseng both inhibits the growth of colon cancer cells and increases cell death, or apoptosis, of colon cancer cells in laboratory studies.
+Drinking ginseng tea might help reap the anti-cancer benefits.